ATTIVITA' MOTORIA ADATTATA PER LE DIVERSE ETA' E PATOLOGIE

 • Biological aspects of ageing

-• Older people and hearing - Older people and balance - Older people and sight
+• Older people and hearing – Older people and balance – Older people and vision: practical suggestions and exercises

 • Older people and physical activity

-• Why older people should do physical activity
+• Why older people should engage in physical activity

 • Psychological objectives